VerZsuT/react-afc/README.md

 function Component(props) {
   // The body of the "constructor".
   // Is called once (before the first render).
-  // Hooks only in 'onRender'.

-  function render() {
+  // Common hooks must be wrapped or in 'useOnRender'.

+  return () => {
-    // render-function, as in a regular component.
+    // Render function, as in a regular component.
     // Every render is called.
     return (
       <div>content</div>
     )
   }

-  return render
 }

 export default afc(Component)